yuchdev/LegendOfTheseusAndMinotaur/README.md

 ## Credits

 - Based on Victor Pelevin's novel/play "The Helmet of Horror, or the Myth of Theseus and the Minotaur"
-- Developed to test boundaries of AI-powered interactive storytelling
+- Developed to test boundaries of AI-powered interactive storytelling and modeling dynamic social interaction between the human user and AI-powered characters.

 ## License